Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 The seven key properties that are essential to this vision are that it must be:

 * **Global** - a single, global network for everybody, without artificial boundaries.
-Potential is maximised when everyone can interact with everyone else.
+Potential is maximised when everyone can transact with everyone else.
 * **Open** - a decentralised, technology independent system where anyone can participate without asking for permission.
 No barriers to entry.
 * **Automated** - able to support atomic, end-to-end transactions that are reliably executed using trusted and reliable smart contracts.
 * **Secure** - protecting against all types of security threats so that users can be confident of the safety of their digital assets and transactions.